shreytheshreyas/tp/docs/DeveloperGuide.md

 <center><img src="https://i.ibb.co/QF311Zc/Figure22.png"></center>

-### Assign Estimated Duration to Tasks
+### **Assign Estimated Duration to Tasks (Sean Tan)**
 This command allows project managers to add an estimate for the duration tasks will take.

 The logic for this command is primarily written in EstimatedTimeCommand class.
 It extends from the abstract Command class.

 The steps below show how such a class is initialized and used to execute the command.

-Step 1: The parser initializes ActualTimeCommand by passing a hashmap of input parameters taken from the command estimate t/1 h/4 m/35 which is entered by the user.
+Step 1: The parser initializes ActualTimeCommand by passing a hashmap of input parameters taken from the command `estimate t/1 h/4 m/35` which is entered by the user.

 Step 2: The parse() method of EstimatedTimeCommand extracts the task index, hours and minutes from the hashmap.